Peter Gould

 Peter Gould is an American television writer, director and producer.
 He worked on all five seasons of the AMC drama Breaking Bad, and was nominated for four Writers Guild of America (WGA) Awards for his work on the series.
 After Breaking Bad ended, he went on to become the co-creator and co-showrunner, with Breaking Bad creator Vince Gilligan, of the show's spinoff, Better Call Saul.
-He became the series' sole showrunner after Gilligan left the writers room.
+He became the series' sole showrunner after Gilligan left the writers' room.
+He was the senior writer throughout both series' run.

 Education

 Gould was born in New York City.
 In 1978, Gould graduated from the Lawrenceville School, a private preparatory school in New Jersey, before entering Sarah Lawrence College, earning a Bachelor of Arts degree in English in 1982.
 In 1990, he graduated from the University of Southern California with a Master of Fine Arts.